 Following are the Qualitative Costs or Disadvantages of Trade Credit which are difficult to quantify but not advisable to be ignored.

 For allowing trade credit, a supplier incurs various expenses such as follows:

 - The cost of funds he invests in the book debts.

 - Probable risk of bad debts/ provisions of bad debts

-- Expenses for running special departments to manage trade credit say sales, collection, legal etc.
+- Expenses for running special departments to manage trade credit, sales, collection, legal, etc.

-Under normal circumstances, it is quite obvious that those expenses will be recovered from the buyer only.
+Under normal circumstances, it is evident that those expenses will be recovered from the buyer only.
 Therefore, all the above expenses are part of the selling price paid by the buyer.

 Goodwill at Stake